feranto/WhatTheHack-Student/README.md

 ### Challenges:

-- Find the logs for your application&#39;s containers
+- Find the logs for your application's containers
   - Using the Kubernetes Dashboard
   - Using kubectl
   - Notice how you can check the logs of any of your pods individually.
 - Start a bash shell into one of the containers running on a pod and check the list of running processes
 - Find out if your pods had any errors.
 - Azure Monitor:
-  - Enable &quot;Azure Monitor for Containers&quot; on the AKS cluster
+  - Enable "Azure Monitor for Containers" on the AKS cluster
   - Show a screenshot of CPU and memory utilization of all nodes
   - Show a screenshot displaying logs from the frontend and backend containers
 - Kibana: